abbeyv-bat/pdsnd_github/README.md

 A CSV files of data for each of the three cities was used in this project, as well as R version 4.3.1 "Beagle Scouts" and R studio.
 The CSV files were not included in the repository.

 # Thank you:
-to Udacity for teaching me how to code and explore data for the first time!
+To Udacity for teaching me how to code and explore data for the first time!
+I will recommend these courses for anyone I know who is interested in leveling up their coding skills.